• Skip to primary navigation

 Puff pastry twists with pesto and cheese

-February 7, 2019 by Mandy Mazliah 10 Comments
+February 7, 2019 by Mandy Mazliah 14 Comments

 Jump to Recipe Print Recipe

-kale pesto and cheese puff pastry twists
+savoury cheese and pesto puff pastry twists

-Puff pastry is so versatile.
-I find it such a useful ingredient to have in the fridge for making a quick tea for the kids, after school snacks and lunch box fillers.
-It’s a great vehicle for getting veggies into reluctant kids as well – check out my recipes below to see how.
+It's an extremely useful ingredient to have in the fridge for making a quick tea for the kids, after school snacks and lunch box fillers.

-You can use puff pastry to make savoury appetisers and sweet treats – there are so many possibilities.
-However, I tend to use it for savoury recipes as to be honest, my kids have no problem eating sweet stuff.
+You can use puff pastry to make savoury appetisers and sweet treats - there are so many possibilities.

 Puff pastry cheese straws and pizza swirls with hidden vegetable sauce both appear fairly regularly in my kids lunchboxes and are always popular.